A Quantitative Study of SMS Phishing Detection: Methodology

 \subsection{Real and Fake Messages Used}

 The group of SMS screenshots used in the study was selected based on the rate of brand imitation through phishing.
 Out of the eleven brands used, five were identified as among the most imitated brands in phishing attacks \cite{checkpoint2022dhl}.
 Conversely, we included one brand that was not well-known, chosen from the personal network of a member of our research group.
-About half of the screenshots originated from the personal networks of our research group members, while the other half originated from SmishTank~\cite{smishtankweb, timko2023commercial}.
-Messages were collected from various phones and included different sender types, such as short codes, emails, and phone numbers.
+These smishing messages originated from SmishTank~\cite{smishtankweb, timko2023commercial}, where messages are collected from various phones and included different sender types, such as short codes, emails, and phone numbers.
+The full list of SMS used in this study can be found in our appendix in Table~\ref{fig:msglist}.

 To better represent the current landscape of smishing attacks, we opted to include a screenshot of a romance scam.
 Romance scams pose a significant threat to users and constitute a multi-million dollar industry in the US \cite{FTC2023}.
 In total, the survey included nine real and seven fake screenshots.
 Following a precedent set by prior studies~\cite{loxdal2021phishing, dhamija2006phishing, alsharnouby2015phishing}, we used an uneven number of real and fake examples.
+The larger proportion of real messages is more likely to apply to real-world situations, which enhances the ecological validity of our experiment.
 Participants were not informed about the total number of real and fake messages in advance.